|Born||in Mountain View, Arkansas, USA|

 His box office credo now at a low ebb, Powell tried his luck at RKO and at last managed to secure a lucrative role: that of hard-boiled private eye Philip Marlowe in Raymond Chandler's Murder, My Sweet (1944).
 The author himself approved of the casting, though the director (Edward Dmytryk) fought off initial misgivings.
 The result proved nothing if not a tangible hit for RKO.
 Bosley Crowther of the New York Times remarked " ...and while he may lack the steely coldness and cynicism of a Humphrey Bogart, Mr. Powell need not offer any apologies.
 He has definitely stepped out of the song-and-dance, pretty-boy league with this performance".
 In short order, offers suddenly kept coming.
 Having successfully reinvented himself, Powell now found steady work on radio, respectively as "Richard Rogue" and then "Richard Diamond, Private Eye".
 In films, he remained on cue for wise-cracking tough guy roles in Cornered (1945) and Johnny O'Clock (1947).
 His most challenging role yet was as best-selling novelist James Lee Bartlow in MGM's epic drama The Bad and the Beautiful (1952)].
 Powell also dabbled at directing, though he only helmed six pictures in total: among them a minor film noir, Split Second (1953)], and an above-average submarine drama, The Enemy Below (1957)].
 Having quit film acting in the mid-50s, he began to concentrate primarily on producing TV drama as host and executive producer of his own award-winning anthology show, The Dick Powell Theatre (1961).
 He was also co-founder and managing director of Four Star Television (which had its studios where Republic had formerly existed and which would subsequently become CBS Cinema Center).

 Dick Powell died prematurely of lung cancer in January 1963 at the age of 58.
-He was survived by his second wife, the actress June Allyson.
+He was survived by his third wife, the actress June Allyson.

 - IMDb Mini Biography By: I.S.Mowis